idem-lab/conmat/paper/paper.pdf.md

 and two optional covariates for attendance at school or work.
 The two optional covariates are included depending on which setting the model is fitted for.

 Each cell in the resulting contact matrix (after back-transformation of the link function), indexed ($i$, $j$), is the predicted number of people in age group $j$ that a single individual in age group $i$ will have contact with per day.
-The sum over all of the $j$ age groups for a particular age group $i$ is the predicted total number of contacts per day for each individual of age group $i$.
+The sum over all age groups $j$ for a particular age group $i$ is the predicted total number of contacts per day for each individual of age group $i$.

 The six covariates are:

 - $|i-j|$,
-- ${|i-j|}^{2}$,
+- $|i-j|^{2}$,
 - $i + j$,
 - $i \times j$,
 - $\text{max}(i, j)$ and
 - $\text{min}(i, j)$.

-These covariates capture typical features of inter-person contact, where individuals primarily interact with people of similar age (the diagonals of the matrix), and with grandparents and/or children (the so-called 'wings' of the matrix).The key features of the relationship between the age groups, represented by the six covariates, are displayed in \@ref(fig:partial-plots) for the home setting.
-The $|i-j|$ term gives the strong diagonal, modelling people generally living with similar age people, and the $\max(i,j)$ and $\min(i,j)$ terms give the intergenerational effect of parents and grandparents with children.
+These covariates capture typical features of inter-person contact, where individuals primarily interact with people of similar age (the diagonals of the matrix), and with grandparents and/or children (the so-called 'wings' of the matrix).
+The key features of the relationship between the age groups, represented by the six covariates, are displayed in @fig-show-partial-plots for the home setting.
+The $|i-j|$ term gives the strong diagonal, modelling people generally living with those of similar age, and the $\max(i,j)$ and $\min(i,j)$ terms give the intergenerational effect of parents and grandparents with children.